 - Cheating on an exercise, test, problem or examination.
 Cheating includes the use of unauthorized aids, such as crib sheets, digital tools, the aid of another instructor on a take-home exam; copying from another student's work; soliciting, giving and/or receiving unauthorized aid orally or in writing (before, during or after the quiz/examination), in such a way as to gain or give an advantage over other students; or any similar action contrary to the principles of academic honesty. - Plagiarism on an assigned paper, theme, report or other material submitted to meet course requirements.
 Plagiarism is defined as incorporating into one's own work the work of another without properly indicating that source.
-Included, but not limited to, are infractions of submitting for credit papers or reports written by someone other than the student, providing such a paper to a student, and failure to indicate the source of ideas, expressions, phrases or sentences (lack of citations).
-This also includes the use of commercially prepared papers or texts. - Non-reporting of suspected violations of the Academic Honor Code. - Actions designed to deceive a member of the faculty or a fellow student regarding principles contained in the Academic Honor Code, such as securing assistance from a faculty member in another course when such assistance has been unauthorized - Submissions of work prepared for another course without specific prior authorization of the instructors in both courses.
+Infractions of honor code include, but are not limited to: - Submitting for credit papers or reports written by someone or something (including paraphrasing tools and Artificial Intelligent (AL) writing generators other than the student or providing such a paper to a student. - o Failure to indicate the source of ideas, expressions, phrases or sentence (lack of citations) - The use of commercially prepared papers, texts or AI-Generated material. - The use of generative AI tools (e.g., ChatGPT, Elicit) to create text, charts, graphs, video, audio, and photos.